Arau/ZeOS/README.md

 ZeOS
 ====

 Light kernel implementation based on Linux structure.
-It has designed to learn OS concepts.
+The main purpose of this project is to learn OS concepts.